Razer-TionThomas/Razer-Lumberyard/README.md

 ## Usage
-See video overview on how to use the Chroma GEM component in the Lumberyard editor: Chroma Gem Video Tutorial
+See video overview on how to use the Chroma GEM component in the Lumberyard editor: [Chroma Gem Video Tutorial][ChromaGemTutorialVids]

 ## Todo